-Although he has a long history in governance, Biden’s positions on testing, charters and vouchers are difficult to discern.
+Although he has a long history in governance, Biden’s positions on testing and vouchers are difficult to discern.
 He has been outspoken in his support of smaller class sizes and pre-school.
-Biden said that we must “end the Trump DeVos education agenda” during one of his first rallies however he gave no specifics regarding what in that agenda he opposes.
+During one of his first rallies Biden said that we must “end the Trump DeVos education agenda.”
+In May 2019 he unveiled a K-12 education plan prior to a forum in Houston, TX with AFT.

 Direct Campaign Contributions